ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 5. Update documentation to reflect the changes made to the MockClaudeClient

 Remember to run the tests and update this document with the results of the test execution.
+# Test Problem Analysis and Progress

+## Problem Description
+Five tests in `tests/contract/test_claude_api_contract.py` were failing:

+1. `test_rate_limit_handling`: AttributeError: 'MockClaudeClient' object has no attribute 'set_rate_limit'
+2. `test_error_handling`: AttributeError: 'MockClaudeClient' object has no attribute 'set_error_mode'
+3. `test_context_window`: AttributeError: 'MockClaudeClient' object has no attribute 'set_response'
+4. `test_multi_turn_conversation`: Assertion error, 'joke' not in response
+5. `test_system_message`: Assertion error, expected words not in response

+## Progress

+We have addressed all the identified issues:

+1. Implemented missing methods in MockClaudeClient:
+   - Added `set_rate_limit` method
+   - Added `set_error_mode` method
+   - Added `set_response` method

+2. Updated response generation in MockClaudeClient:
+   - Ensured responses match the expected format from the Claude API
+   - Implemented proper context handling for multi-turn conversations
+   - Added support for system messages

+3. Updated test cases to use the new methods and match the expected behavior

+## Current Status

+All previously failing tests should now pass.
+The MockClaudeClient implementation has been significantly improved to better simulate the behavior of the real Claude API.

+## Next Steps

+1. Run all tests and verify fixes
+   1.1.
+Execute the full test suite
+   1.2.
+Analyze any remaining failures and update hypotheses if needed

+2. Enhance error simulation
+   2.1.
+Implement proper rate limiting simulation
+   2.2.
+Add realistic error responses for API errors

+3. Improve logging
+   3.1.
+Add detailed logging throughout MockClaudeClient 3.2.
+Implement logging in test cases for better debugging

+4. Expand test coverage
+   4.1.
+Add more comprehensive tests for error handling and rate limiting 4.2.
+Implement tests for edge cases and complex scenarios

+5. Continuous improvement
+   5.1.
+Regularly review and update MockClaudeClient to match any changes in the real Claude API 5.2.
+Implement a process for keeping contract tests up-to-date with API changes

+We will proceed with running all tests to verify the fixes and identify any remaining issues.